ramrap62/Web-Task-Manager/README.md

 # Web-Task-Manager
-A Task Manager Web App with Python using Flask, WTForms and SQLAlchemy.
+A simple Task Manager Web App with Python using Flask, WTForms and SQLAlchemy.